kylrth/kylrth.github.io/content/book/hpmor.md

 ---
 title: "Harry Potter and the methods of rationality"
-author: "Author Name"
+author: "Eliezer Yudkowsky"
 goodreads: "https://www.goodreads.com/book/show/10016013-harry-potter-and-the-methods-of-rationality"
-date: TODO
+date: 2021-05-20T07:25:00-06:00
-draft: true
+draft: false
 tags: ["rationality"]
 thumbnail: "https://i.gr-assets.com/images/S/compressed.photo.goodreads.com/books/1293582551l/10016013.jpg"
 ---

-***Spoiler warning***
+***Spoiler warning: no plot held back in this review.***

 ## science is at least as beautiful as magic

 In chapter 7 Harry introduces Draco to the beauty of scientific advancement, and it actually moved me to tears.
-Read the [whole thing](https://www.hpmor.com/chapter/7), but here are some of the best quotes:
+You should read the [whole thing](https://www.hpmor.com/chapter/7), but here are some of the best quotes:

 > "Anyway," Harry said, "I'm saying that you don't seem to have been paying much attention to what goes on in the Muggle world."
 Probably because the whole wizarding world seemed to regard the rest of Earth as a slum, deserving around as much news coverage as the Financial Times awarded to the routine agonies of Burundi.
 "All right.
 Quick check.
 Have wizards ever been to the Moon?
 You know, that thing?"
 Harry pointed up to that huge and distant globe.
 >